reactjs/react-rails/ISSUE_TEMPLATE.md

 Help us help you!
-Please choose one:
+Have you looked for similar issues?
+Do you have reproduction steps?
+[Contributing Guide](CONTRIBUTING.md#reporting-bugs)

 - [ ] My app crashes with `react-rails`, so I've included the stack trace and the exact steps which make it crash.
 - [ ] My app doesn't crash, but I'm getting unexpected behavior.
 So, I've described the unexpected behavior and suggested a new behavior.